habibursajal/Insects-Induced-leaf-diseases/README.md

 🔗 **Download Weights:** [Insert Link to Google Drive/Hugging Face here]

-*Instructions: Download the weights and move the `.pth` files into the `weights/` folder before running the evaluation.*
+*Instructions: Download the weights and ensure the file paths in the notebook are updated to point to your local weight directory.*

 ---